andrew771027/DeviceTestRunner/docs/definition_of_done/definition_of_done_v1.5.3.md

 # Device Test Runner v1.5.3 Definition of Done

-Release theme: Selective Retry and Artifact Criticality
+Version scope: Selective Retry and Artifact Criticality

-## Product and Architecture
+## Product and architecture

 - [x] `retry.retry_on` controls retry by `FailureType`.
 - [x] Missing `retry_on` defaults to no retry; invalid values are rejected and duplicates removed.